sonictk/MARI-Extension-Pack/README.md

 Thank you
 -----------------

-Yasin Hasanian for MAC QA
+Yasin Hasanian & Dave Girard for MAC QA

 License